Tired Of White People Touching Your Hair? There’s A Game For That

 — Momo (@MomoUhOh) November 15, 2017

 Recently, magazines Grazia and London Evening Standard came under fire for altering the hair styles of Lupita Nyong’o and Solange Knowles, respectively.
-Yes, no one physically touched either Knowles’ or Nyong’o’s hair.
+Yes, no one physically touched either Knowles’s or Nyong’o’s hair.
 However, the idea of denying a woman, more specifically a black woman, autonomy over her hair was and will always be an issue.
-Call it an editorial style choice or call it innocent curiosity to see what the textures of twists, Bantu knots, Afros, etc. feel like, but you may not touch a black woman’s hair without express permission…period.
+Call it an editorial style choice or call it innocent curiosity to see what the textures of twists, Bantu knots, Afros, etc. feel like, but you may not touch a black woman’s hair without express permission . . . period.

 “It’s literally happened to every black girl I’ve met.
 Even while making this game it happened to me, multiple times.
 And I’m just like, ‘Come on!
 When does it stop?'”
 Momo said in a statement.
 “Working on this game was such a breath of fresh air because it’s like, finally!
 I get to tell you, ‘No, stop touching me.
 Respect my space,’ before it happens–and in the most fun, chill, hilarious way.”